mportesdev/pictureshow/README.rst

                             aspect ratio
       -f, --force-overwrite
-                            save to output filename even if file exists -F {skipped,no-output,no}, --fail {skipped,no-output,no}
-                            If set to `skipped`, fail (exit with code 2) if at least one file was skipped due to an error.
-If set to `no- output` (default), fail if all files were skipped and no PDF file was created; succeed (exit with code 0) if at least one file was successfully saved.
+                            save to output filename even if file exists -F MODE, --fail MODE  If set to `skipped`, fail (exit with code 2) if at least one file was skipped due to an error.
+If set to `no-output` (default), fail if all files were skipped and no PDF file was created; succeed (exit with code
+                            0) if at least one file was successfully saved.
 If set to `no`, succeed even if all files were skipped.
       -L, --landscape       set landscape orientation of page; default is portrait -l LAYOUT, --layout LAYOUT
                             specify grid layout (columns x rows) of pictures on page, e.g. 2x3 or 2,3; default is 1x1 -m MARGIN, --margin MARGIN
-                            set width of empty space around pictures; default is 72 (72 points = 1 inch)
-      -o PATH, --output-file PATH
+                            set width of empty space around drawing areas; default is 72 (72 points = 1 inch) -o PATH, --output-file PATH
                             path of the output PDF file (required) -p SIZE, --page-size SIZE
-                            specify page size; default is A4 (available sizes: A0, A1, A2, A3, A4, A5, A6, A7, A8, A9, A10, B0, B1, B2, B3,
+                            specify page size; default is A4 (available sizes: A0, A1, A2, A3, A4, A5, A6, A7, A8, A9, A10, B0, B1, B2,
-                            B4, B5, B6, B7, B8, B9, B10, C0, C1, C2, C3, C4, C5, C6,
+                            B3, B4, B5, B6, B7, B8, B9, B10, C0, C1, C2, C3, C4,
-                            C7, C8, C9, C10, LETTER, LEGAL, ELEVENSEVENTEEN,
+                            C5, C6, C7, C8, C9, C10, LETTER, LEGAL,
-                            JUNIOR_LEGAL, HALF_LETTER, GOV_LETTER, GOV_LEGAL,
+                            ELEVENSEVENTEEN, JUNIOR_LEGAL, HALF_LETTER,
-                            TABLOID, LEDGER)
+                            GOV_LETTER, GOV_LEGAL, TABLOID, LEDGER)
       -q, --quiet           suppress printing to stdout
-      -s, --stretch-small   scale small pictures up to fit drawing area -v, --verbose         show details on files skipped due to error -V, --version         show program's version number and exit
+      -s, --stretch-small   scale small pictures up to fit drawing areas -v, --verbose         show details on files skipped due to error -V, --version         show program's version number and exit